IaniLo/coursera-labs/objsets/README.md

 ## Assignment: Object-Oriented Sets

-In this assignment we will work with an object-oriented representations based on binary trees.
 In this assignment we are going to work again with the notion of Set, a very important concept in Scala.

 The class `TweetSet` represents a set of objects of type `Tweet` in the form of a binary search tree.

-A tree consists of finite set of elements, called `nodes`, and a finite set of directed lines called `branches`, that connect the nodes.
+A `tree` consists of finite set of elements, called `nodes`, and a finite set of directed lines called `branches`, that connect the nodes.
 Each node has two branches, `left` and `right`.
 There is an invariant which always holds: for every branch `b`, all elements in the left subtree are smaller than the `value` at `b`, while elements in the right subtree are larger.
 There are many advantages of representing sets as binary search trees one of them is that the elements of the set can be found quickly.

 >A binary tree can be implemented as a `list of lists` (a list where the values are lists):
 * the `head` of a list (the value of the first term) is the `left child` (subtree),
 * while the 'tail' (the list of second and subsequent terms) is the `right child` (subtree).